adamse4atwit/Penny/README.md

 pytest
 ```

 The suite covers registration, login, token rejection, portfolio and asset CRUD, owner scoping, and physical asset serialization.
-It runs against a throwaway SQLite file rather than the Postgres database, and only exercises AI paths that return before Claude is called — so tests need no network connection and spend no API credits.
+It runs against a throwaway SQLite file rather than the Postgres database, and only exercises AI paths that return before Claude is called.
+So tests need no network connection and spend no API credits.

 ## API